 Why black cotton soil is not suitable for foundation?

-As per the above definition, the black cotton soil consist of swell and shrink property.
-Due shrinkage and swelling, change in volume of soil occurs which develops cracks is the foundation or in the building structure.
+As per the definition, the black cotton soil consists of swell and shrink property.
+Due to shrinkage and swelling, a change in the volume of soil occur which develops cracks in the foundation or in the building structure.

 The cracks is decrease the durability of structure.
 And most of cases the failure of structure occurs due to cracks.

-And also the load bearing capacity of black cotton soil is very less which is causing a various types of foundation failure like punching failure, general shear failure etc.
+And also the load bearing capacity of black cotton soil is very less which is causing various types of foundation failure like punching failure, general shear failure etc.

 That’s why the construction of a foundation in black cotton soil is very risky.

 Foundation in Black cotton soil: